herveleclerc/katacoda/challenge-linux/assets/hints.md

 ## Task 1, Hint 1

-The latest version of `cowsay` may be herded into this challenge using apt-get.
-The package manager is not reporting cowsay is installed.
+The latest version of `az` may be herded into this challenge using apt-get.
+The package manager is not reporting az is installed.

 ## Task 1, Hint 2

-The `cowsay` utility is not appearing in the `whereis` $PATH.
+The `az` utility is not appearing in the `whereis` $PATH.

 ## Task 1, Hint 3

-The expected `cowsay.txt` file has not been created yet.
+The expected `az.txt` file has not been created yet.

 ## Task 1, Hint 4

-The `cowsay.txt` file is present but does not contain the expected message formatted to the bovine culture as outputted by the cowsay utility.
+The `az.txt` file is present but does not contain the expected message formatted as outputted by the az utility.

 ---